 The best classes in the world are those where there is a sense of community.
-Camaraderie between classmates that motivates them to work together and accomplish common goals.
+The camaraderie between classmates motivates them to work together and accomplish common goals.
 Everyone knows what to do in those classes and actively work together to preserve peace in the class and pursue success.
-When this happens in a classroom it is pure magic, a teacher can sit back and allow the students to do all the heavy lifting.
+When this happens in a classroom, it is pure magic, a teacher can sit back and allow the students to do all the heavy lifting.

 This is very rare, but when it happens, teaching is truly a blessing.
 Question is, how can we achieve this?
-It’s not an easy, but students need to find a common purpose, understand the rules and benefit by succeeding at their studies.
-As teacher you can assist this process by brainwashing students with daily mantras like respect, consideration, group unity, inclusivity and focus.
+It’s not easy, but students need to find a common purpose, understand the rules, and benefit by succeeding in their studies.
+As the teacher, you can assist this process by brainwashing students with daily mantras like respect, consideration, group unity, inclusivity and focus.
 Every day you remind them what you want in class and direct them to pursue positive outcomes.
 They self-regulate and bad apples are pushed aside until they become compliant.

 This is the holy grail of teaching a class and many variables have to go right for it to work.
 The biggest requirement is that the leaders in class have to be good kids to guide the majority Unfortunately, the reality of the world is that disruptive kids often stand out because they crave attention, and even if they were confronted by good students, they would remain outcasts and interrupters, to gain the validation they desire.